kurdt94/Mp3-2-FLV/README.md

 # Mp3-2-FLV
-A quick GUI written in C# that uses FFMPEG to create FLV files.
+A quick C# GUI to create FLV files using FFMPEG.